Today we bring you an interview with author and researcher Dr. Josh Mitteldorf who runs the aging research blog Aging Matters.

 Wait, what?
 Yes, Josh argues, we are not that much different than salmon in this regard – we just have longer to enjoy our inevitable fate than salmon do.
 However, our ultimate fate is the same.
 This is important because an accurate understanding of how and why we age will lead to more effective therapies and interventions to mitigate or even eliminate aging.

-I discussed my thoughts and reactions upon learning about Josh’s ideas in his excellent 2016 book co-authored with Dorian Sagan, Cracking the Aging Code, in this piece here.
+I discussed my thoughts and reactions upon learning about Josh’s ideas in his excellent 2016 book co-authored with Dorian Sagan, Cracking the Aging Code in my article entitled: Like Tears in Rain, We Are Replicants.

 What follows is an interview with Josh about his ideas and his thoughts on the field of aging science more generally.
 This interview was conducted by email in early 2018.